kevin-hanselman/tailscale-forward-auth/README.md

 ```

 Now send an HTTP request using the Tailscale IP.
 You should now receive
-response from your echo server.
+a response from your echo server.
 Note the added `Tailscale-` fields:

 ```
 $ curl $(tailscale ip -4)/echo